osamaalb/osamaalb.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student in Cryptography at LIMOS and BeYs
+subtitle: PhD Student at LIMOS and Be-Ys

 profile:
   align: right